smashnet/LibreBlogging/README.md

 However, make sure that:

 * ... you set the UID in the compose file to the UID of your user.
 Otherwise, there will surely be permission issues with your volumes.
-* ... all ports stated in the compose file are publicly reachable and forwarded to your machine.
+* ... at least the IPFS swarm port (default 4001) is publicly reachable and forwarded to your machine.

 ## What is it about?